 - Valley of the Oaks: Lodging is cheap and basic, but where else can you stay in a house owned by William Randolph Hearst?

 09 of 12

 Rest and Relax

-For those times when you just need a break, these places have nice hotels, quiet ambiance, great spas and not to much to do (and that within walking distance).
-They're good spots to stand your head and collect your thoughts, or to inspect the inside of your eyelids.
+For those times when you just need a break, these places have nice hotels, quiet ambiance, great spas and not too much to do (and that within walking distance).
+They're good spots to stand your head and collect your thoughts or to inspect the inside of your eyelids.

 Places to Rest and Relax in California